-- Have a youth event to welcome the incoming students in late June. - Involve older teens in planning and welcoming.
+- In late June, hold a youth event to welcome the incoming students. - Involve older teens in planning and welcoming. - Involve older teens as "youth ambassadors" who intentionally get to know and mentor new students who will be joining the group. - Invite incoming students to join in the summer youth ministry activities, which can

-- Involve older teens as "youth ambassadors" who intentionally get to know and mentor new students who will be joining the group. - Invite incoming students to join in the summer youth ministry activities and use them as the transition time. - Mark the transition with a rite of passage in a worship service, as you recognize this move of young teens towards adulthood throughout the senior high years. - Host a social event for both the junior high and senior high students - Have a Sunday School class that overlaps between junior and senior high. - Have some of the youth leaders "move on" with a group of students (like a cohort). - Provide an overview of the transition to parents with follow-up questions they can use with their child. - Host a "holy ground moment" event for students to debrief on their first few months in this new chapter (stickyfaith.org/blog/holy-ground-moments).
+- become part of the transition time. - Mark the transition with a rite of passage in a worship service, during which you recognize this move of young teens towards adulthood throughout the senior high years. - Host a social event for both the junior high and senior high students - Have a Sunday School class that overlaps between junior and senior high. - Have some of the youth leaders "move on" with a group of students (like a cohort). - Provide an overview of the transition to parents with follow-up questions they can use with their children. - Host a "holy ground moment" event for students to debrief on their first few months in this new chapter (stickyfaith.org/blog/holy-ground-moments).